SamTuppen/Thesis-Frequency-Reconstruction/README.md

 Both methods have been tested for the
 ---

 In their current state, the following methods are set to interpolate the frequency data of a dataset called `NoSI_short.segy`, which is a cropped version of `NoSI.segy`.
-The dataset can be downloaded at: .
+The original dataset is called `SP_VQH_044_S1C12.segy`.

 # NEURAL NETWORK SECTION: